SergioZ3R0/Sergio-Code/cyberSec/pythonRandsomware/README.md

 To encrypt the files in the current directory, run the `voldemort.py` script:

-python3 voldemort.pyA
+python3 voldemort.py

 This will encrypt all non-critical system files in the current directory and send the encryption key to the host specified in the script.

-Restoring Files
+### Restoring Files

-To restore the files from the encrypted versions, run the decrypt.py script:
+To restore the files from the encrypted versions, run the `decrypt.py` script:

 python3 decrypt.py

-This will decrypt all files in the current directory using the encryption key stored in key.key.
+This will decrypt all files in the current directory using the encryption key stored in `key.key`.

-Disclaimer
+## Disclaimer

 These scripts are simulations and should not be used for malicious purposes.
 Always ensure you have a backup of your files before running the scripts.